FedCache: A Knowledge Cache-driven Federated Learning Architecture for Personalized Edge Intelligence: Knowledge Cache-driven Personalized Federated Learning

-The overview of executing procedure of FedCache is shown in Fig. \ref{arch}, and the execution processes of FedCache on client $k$ and the server are respectively formulated in Algorithms \ref{alg1} and \ref{alg2}.
-From the overall perspective, we allow personalized local models on devices to distill ensembled knowledge on the samples similar to private data with the assistance of the server-side knowledge cache.
 Specifically, FedCache consists of the following steps: \begin{itemize} \item \textbf{Hash Encoding and Uploading.} For each sample from a given client, a hash value is encoded based on the pre-trained local encoder according to Eq. (\ref{hash}), (Algorithm \ref{alg1}, line 3).
 This hash value is uploaded to the server along with the corresponding label and sample index (Algorithm \ref{alg1}, line 4).
 As the encoder is a deep pre-trained neural network with a large number of superimposed non-linear mapping and the dimensionality of the output code is much smaller than that of data, sharing hash values with the server is privacy-preserving. \item \textbf{Knowledge Cache Initialization.} The server accepts the uploaded information from clients (Algorithm \ref{alg2}, line 3) and establishes relations between sample indexes in the knowledge cache according to Eq. (\ref{init1}, \ref{init2}, \ref{init3}, \ref{rel1}, \ref{rel2}), such that each sample can be indexed to $R$-related samples (Algorithm \ref{alg2}, line 4-6). \item \textbf{Knowledge Extraction and Uploading.} Clients extract logits (Algorithm \ref{alg1}, line 9) and upload logits with corresponding sample indexes to the server (Algorithm \ref{alg1}, line 10).
 This step is an alternative to the parameters/features uploading step of PIA and SLIA-FE.
-As the size of the logits and sample indexes are several orders of magnitude smaller than that of the model parameters or features, the communication burden can be significantly reduced. \item \textbf{Knowledge Fetching.} The server accepts the sample indexes uploaded by the clients (Algorithm \ref{alg2}, line 10), and fetches $R$-nearest matching knowledge from the knowledge cache based on pre-established sample index relations (Algorithm \ref{alg2}, line 11). \item \textbf{Knowledge Ensemble and Distributing.} The fetched knowledge is ensembled on the server according to Eq. (\ref{avg}) (Algorithm \ref{alg2}, line 12), and is subsequently distributed to corresponding clients (Algorithm \ref{alg2}, line 13). \item \textbf{Knowledge Update.} The stored knowledge in the knowledge cache is updated based on the newly-uploaded knowledge (in Algorithm \ref{alg2}, line 10) according to Eq. (\ref{update}).
+As the size of the logits and sample indexes are several orders of magnitude smaller than that of the model parameters or features, the communication burden can be significantly reduced. \item \textbf{Knowledge Fetching.} The server accepts the sample indexes uploaded by the clients (Algorithm \ref{alg2}, line 10), and fetches $R$-nearest matching knowledge from the knowledge cache based on pre-established sample index relations (Algorithm \ref{alg2}, line 11).
+This step enables on-device models to obtain sample-level granularity of knowledge without being limited by the number of classes. \item \textbf{Knowledge Ensemble and Distributing.} The fetched knowledge is ensembled on the server according to Eq. (\ref{avg}) (Algorithm \ref{alg2}, line 12), and is subsequently distributed to corresponding clients (Algorithm \ref{alg2}, line 13).
+This step is also communication-efficient since only logits are transferred between the server and clients. \item \textbf{Knowledge Update.} The stored knowledge in the knowledge cache is updated based on the newly-uploaded knowledge (in Algorithm \ref{alg2}, line 10) according to Eq. (\ref{update}).
 (Algorithm \ref{alg2}, line 14) \item \textbf{Knowledge Acceptance and Distillation.} The clients receive the ensembled knowledge distributed from the server (Algorithm \ref{alg1}, line 11) and optimize client-side local models according to Eq. (\ref{j-client}) (Algorithm \ref{alg1}, lines 12-13).
-This step is also communication-efficient since only logits are transferred between the server and clients. \end{itemize}
+This step can be performed asynchronously on each client without waiting for other clients to finish their previous steps. \end{itemize}